OHDSI/gaiaDocker/README.md

 All secrets are in the top-level secrets folder.
 For gaiaDocker there is a gaia subfolder with gaia specific secrets.
 Note that syou should change your internal secrets (postgres, internal API, etc) and that you will need to provide your own external API secrets (Copernicus, Census, Earth Explorer, and so on).

+For API keys see the README.md in the secrets/gaia directory.

 ### Mac Silicon

 If using Mac Silicon (M1, M2, etc), you **may** need to set the DOCKER_ARCH variable in Section 1 of the .env file to "linux/arm64" (line 5).
 Some Broadsea services still need to run via emulation of linux/amd64 and are hard-coded as such.